-Make these Garlic Bread Cheese Bombs from scratch today, they take just minutes to prepare.
+Garlic Bread Cheese Bombs take just minutes to make from scratch.
 Buttery biscuits are filled with gooey mozzarella cheese and coated in melted garlic butter.

 Garlic Bread Cheese Bombs